Grenada Travel Information & Planning Guide

 - Even if you regularly swim in a pool, remember that open water swimming can be very different.

 All yachts are equipped with adult life jackets, harnesses, snorkel vests & diver down flags.
-You can see all this equipment demonstrated in our online safety briefing, and we strongly recommend that you make use this equipment during your vacation.
-This safety equipment will be displayed in the saloon of your boat on boarding - If you have any questions feel free to ask our base staff during your briefing.
+You can see all this equipment demonstrated in our online safety briefing, and we strongly recommend that you make use of this equipment during your vacation.
+This safety equipment will be displayed in the saloon of your boat on boarding – If you have any questions feel free to ask our base staff during your briefing.

-We have a very limited supply of children's life jackets on base so highly recommend that if you are travelling with children, you bring their own.
+We have a very limited supply of children’s life jackets on base so highly recommend that if you are traveling with children, you bring their own.
 This ensures that children have correctly fitting jackets that are comfortable for them.

 Children should not be allowed in the dinghy without a life jacket or buoyancy aid and should wear a buoyancy aid or harness whilst on deck.